JGrahamH/Jarvis-Discord-Bot/README.md

 5. Copy the token for the bot and paste in `.env` file.
 6. Run `jarvis_bot.py`

+### Issues
+If you have an error due to missing SSL certificates, refer to [this.](https://github.com/Rapptz/discord.py/issues/4159)

 Prefix "!" is required before command.

 | Command | Description |